 - The Drug Court has been in place many years and is highly successful in helping to rehabilitate drug offenders.
 The program prevents them from going to prison and helps them become productive members of society.

-One of my goals as District Attorney is to expand our involvement with the community.
-Our office is committed to communicating with the public about what we do and using innovative ways to stay connected to the community we serve and help you stay informed.
+I am committed to expanding our involvement in the community and communicating with the public about what we do and using innovative ways to stay connected to the community we serve and help you stay informed.

 District Attorney’s Citizens Academy

-One of my first priorities as District Attorney was to establish a Citizens Academy where members of our community could come and learn about the criminal justice system and the work we do at the District Attorney’s Office.
+One of my first priorities as District Attorney was to establish a Citizens Academy where members of our community could learn about the criminal justice system and the work we do at the District Attorney’s Office.
 We held our first academy in the fall of 2013.
 The free eight-week program gives an inside look into how a homicide case is investigated and prosecuted and also includes presentations on juvenile crime, the coroner’s office, crime scene investigations, DNA, victim-witness services and the diversion program.
-This has become an annual event and we will hold our fourth academy in September 2016.
+This has become an annual event and we held our seventh academy in September 2019.

 Fraud Prevention Seminars